AU-BCE-EE/Hafner-2023-bls-wt-comp/README.md

 ...

-# Repository overview
+# Overview
 This repo contains (nearly) all the data and data processing scripts needed to produce the results presented in the paper listed above.
-The scripts are meant to run in R (<https://www.r-project.org/>) and require several add-on packages.
+The scripts run in R (<https://www.r-project.org/>) and require several add-on packages.
 These packages are listed in multiple `packages.R` in `script-*` directories.
 Versions of R and packages can be found in two `logs/R-versions-*.txt` files.
 The ALFAM2 R package is from <github.com/sashahafner/ALFAM2> (and installation details can be found there), but all others are available on CRAN.

+Scripts for calculation of emission data from raw bLS and wind tunnel measurements are included, but data files are too large and are not.
+However all resulting emission measurements can be found in `data-emission`.
+These bLS data processing files include some Matlab scripts.

 # Directory structure

 ## `data-emission`
 Measurement data in `data` subdirectory.
-These are downloaded from a specific release (based on tag) from ALFAM2-data repo on GitHub.
+These are downloaded from a specific release (based on tag) from ALFAM2-data repo on GitHub (<github.com/sashahafner/ALFAM2-data/>).
+(Version is given in `data-emission/scripts/main.R` and `data-emission/logs/data_version.txt`, which was downloaded from the ALFAM2-data repo.)
 See `data-emission/scripts` for R scripts for downloading data.
 `main.R` calls the others to do the complete dataload, subsetting, and save.